Aaron Lavarias

-Aaron Lavarias (born April 27, 1988), is a professional Canadian football defensive end for the Montreal Alouettes of the Canadian Football League.
-He has previously played for the New England Patriots.
+Aaron Lavarias (born April 27, 1988) is an American former professional football defensive end for the Montreal Alouettes of the Canadian Football League (CFL).
+He had previously played for the New England Patriots.

 College career

 He played college football at University of Idaho.

 Professional career

 New England Patriots

 On July 27, 2011, he signed as an undrafted free agent.
 On September 3, 2011, he was released.
 On September 5, 2011, he was signed to the Patriots practice squad.
 On September 14, 2011, he was released.
 On December 28, 2011, he was signed to the practice squad.
 On February 7, 2012, he signed a future contract with the team.

 Lavarias was released by the Patriots on August 31, 2012 during final cuts.

 Montreal Alouettes

 On October 3, 2012 Lavarias signed with the Montreal Alouettes of the CFL.
 In his first two seasons, he has recorded 78 tackles with 11 sacks and 1 fumble recovery.
 On January 2, 2015 Lavarias re-signed a 2-year contract with the Montreal Alouettes.